cyborginstitute/administration/source/fundamentals.rst

 - A curiosity regarding software and technology.

+  In many cases operations work revolves around figuring out how to appropriately configure and use existing tools, products, abstractions, and systems to build a more reliable, more automated, and simpler system.
+Having a good understanding of current practices, systems, and tools makes it easier to develop these kinds of solutions and to avoid recreating things that already existing.

 - A greater understanding of the operation of fundamental components.

+  This nearly goes without saying, but systems administrators need to be able to have an intuitive sense of how technology works and should work.
+The way to develop this is to be curious and to figure out how everything works, at as many levels of the stack as possible.

 - A high tolerance for poor user experiences.

+  The best infrastructural and systems-level software tends to be very configurable, which often comes at the expense of "ease of use."
+  This is true of web servers, application servers, databases, monitoring tools, and more.
+If you're the kind of computer user who yearns for polish and ease of use, it might be best to retrain yourself to tolerate poorly designed interfaces and figure out developing ways of needing to use them less.

+  In truth the desire for good interfaces is not entirely a detriment as an eye for parsimony, intuitive interfaces, and robust systems design is valuable, but if you're considering systems work and you have a low tolerance for systems that *don't yet* conform to ideal operation, you may find systems administration endlessly frustrating.
+The upside is that systems administration specifically, and free software in general revolves around making the experience of using technology easier, smoother, and more rewarding for everyone.

 - An extensive toolkit of software and solutions that are easily tested and reused.

+  While there are some software domains (e.g. media and production software, identity management software, arguably "the desktop" etc.) where proprietary and open source/free software are more evenly matched, for most of the kinds of areas that systems administrators do the bulk of their work in, the free software options do not simply have parity with proprietary software but are better, more robust and more flexible technologies.
+In light of this, systems administrators who are comfortable with and understand free software are more likely to be successful systems operators.

 .. [#examples-of-free-software] Examples of which include GNU, Linux, BSD, Postfix, PostgreSQL, Dovecot, OpenLDAP, OpenVPN, Python, and